reelyactive/barnacles/README.md

       }
     }

-Note that it is possible to create an individual event using the JSON structure specified immediately above, however, since version 0.3.0, the preferred structure is an array of events, as specified at the top of this section.

-In either case, a successful response would be as follows:
+A successful response would be as follows:

     {
       "_meta": {